|

-The data on this page determine the form of the tangential reaction between the line and the seabed.
-The tangential reaction is the component of the seabed reaction force that lies in the seabed tangent plane at each point of contact (i.e. the plane perpendicular to the seabed normal).
-The archetypal example of a tangential reaction force is the friction which resists the sliding of the line across the seabed (as opposed to the normal reaction force, which resists penetration of the line into the seabed).
+The data on this page can be used to control the interaction (normal and tangential resistance) between the line and the seabed, and to designate any parts of the line which may be buried.
+The normal reaction is the component of the seabed reaction force normal to the seabed tangent plane (i.e. the plane perpendicular to the seabed normal) at each point of contact; it resists penetration of the line into the seabed.
+The tangential reaction is the component that lies within the seabed tangent plane.
+The archetypal example of a tangential reaction force is the friction which resists the sliding of the line across the seabed.
 On this page you can modify the form of the applied friction force and define more general reaction forces to model phenomena such as soil resistance, lateral breakout (perpendicular to the axis of the line) and axial slip (parallel to the axis of the line).

 When this option is selected, the decoupled friction model will be applied to this line whenever it makes contact with the seabed.
 If the option is not selected, then the coupled friction model will be used.